nilclass/midi-misc/README.md

 # misc midi hardware stuff

-A place to put my MIDI related schematics.
+A place to put my MIDI related schematics & code.

 Nothing special or new here, just a reference for myself.